FREE MENTAL HEALTH ASSESSMENT. start here

 • Having trouble sleeping (or insomnia)

-These common side effects tend to be mild and usually improve or go away completely within the first few weeks after starting the medication.
+These common side effects tend to be mild and most of them improve or go away completely within the first few weeks of starting the medication.

-More serious effects can come from taking Prozac, although these are rare.
-These adverse effects include low sodium blood levels, teeth grinding, serotonin syndrome and seizures.
+Taking Prozac can lead to more serious effects, although these are rare.
+These adverse effects include low sodium blood levels, teeth grinding, serotonin syndrome, and seizures.

-Prozac dosage will vary based on what your healthcare provider believes is the proper treatment for you and your symptoms.
-Typically, an initial dosage will be around 20mg a day, with a maximum of 80mg a day prescribed.
+Prozac dosage will vary based on what your healthcare provider believes is the proper treatment for your symptoms.

-You can learn more about how fluoxetine and Prozac work, risks and more in our complete guide to fluoxetine.
+You can learn more about Prozac dosages and how the medication works in our complete guide to fluoxetine.

 Symptoms of PMDD

-PMDD is characterized by both emotional and physical symptoms that start the week before your period, typically within seven to 10 days.
+PMDD is characterized by emotional and physical symptoms that start the week before your period, typically within seven to 10 days.
+But they can persist into the days you begin bleeding.

 Emotional symptoms of PMDD include: